SeamusIngram/analog-press/README.md

 #### Other Digital to Analog buttons
 This input scheme is only designed with the Left Stick in mind.
 I don't think this would work as well on the C Stick, and there is probably a better solution.
 From what I understand, a digital C Stick can provide an advantage analog C Stick, but I don't know enough about the topic to comment on if, or how it should be balanced.
 As such, this DTA scheme was never meant to apply to the C Stick, and perhaps there is a better way to handle that input(if it needs it at all).
 It might be good to use the ideas presented here as a starting point.

-<br />The same is true for analog shields.
+The same is true for analog shields.
 You would still need the current lightshield/mediumshield buttons to get analog values.
 I think that if you wished to include a notch modifier, it could replace the medium shield button, such that existing controllers do not need to add more buttons.
 Do people use the medium shield on rectangles?

 #### Parity
 The aim of a more 'analog' DTA input is to avoid the balance issues created by more 'digital' input schemes.
 I think that it accomplishes this, and this can be seen by looking at travel time and consistency.
 However there are still some disparities that need to be understood and addressed, so balance is acheieved.

-<br />The stick moves with a constant velocity.
+The stick moves with a constant velocity.
 Currenly there are 4 possible velocities.
 When it undergoes 'fast' movements, 'slow' movements, rolling along the 'rim', and when the stick is returning to neutral.
 Obviously, a physical stick will move with a large variety of speeds, but it isn't feasible to implement such complexity.
 The DTA method should be simple, but move in a way you might expect a player to be able to move the stick.
 The current velocities were chosed semi-aribtrarily to allow for basic techniques like smash inputs, tilt inputs and more advanced ones dashback out of crouch to be performed.
 To improve this, basing the stick velocities off of measured results would help to maintain parity.
 This way, the stick would not be able to move faster than a human can move a stick.

-<br />Coordinates are used as targets for stick position, which allows for specific values to be pinpointed.
+Coordinates are used as targets for stick position, which allows for specific values to be pinpointed.
 The coordinates are the cardinals and diagonals, which can also be targetted on the Gamecube controller because of the octagonal gates.
 On the Gamecube controller, due to sensor noise, inability to remain perfectly still and error in the alignment of the stickbox and the shell, it is hard (sometimes impossible) to consistently achieve perfect **cardinals (0.0, 1.0)** or **diagonals (0.7,0.7)**.
 Even if you can hit these values, the coordinate read by the game will fluctuate when held.
 While a DTA result will always be more precise, the added precision does not present a significant advantage in this case.
 A traditional controller can target these values approximately, and because the range of values that generate in-game outputs are large enough at the gates (This had to be fixed in some cases with UCF), having more precision does not create a meaningful advantage.
 1.0 cardinal is something to consider, however that is a separate discussion and can be easily implemented.
 I mentioned notches above, and the need to be careful in allowing players to pinpoint values without restriction.

-<br /> There are still some disparities, resulting in techniques being much easier to perform than on a Gamecube Controller.
+There are still some disparities, resulting in techniques being much easier to perform than on a Gamecube Controller.
 For example, pivot tilts are easy; you just need to press the direction you wish to tilt, along with the slow modifier to get your tilt input (timing the pivot is the challenging part of the technique).
 While not yet implemented, I think balance should be inspired by how the analog stick behaves.
 Perhaps if the stick is moving quickly, a slow input moves faster than normal for some time, since the difficulty with pivot tilts on an analog stick comes from pinpointing a tilt after the quick pivot input.
 If the DTA scheme is designed to work like an analog stick, then in theory it should have the same capabilites as an analog stick.
 The design just needs to provide a close enough analogue.
 For example, making the stick move slower along the rim made the behaviour more closely match the Gamecube controller.
 Adding this behaviour was important to make dashback out of crouch, quarter circle SDI and quickly hitting notch angles similar in difficulty to what can be done now.
 Balance is obviously top of mind, and with more suggestions and changes, I believe it can be reached.

 ## Contributing
 I'm sure people have plenty of thoughts on how to improve balance.
 I welcome it!
 Because of some of the disparities mentioned above I do think it is **stronger than a controller currently**.
 I do not have the expertise to fully balance the system by myself, nor do I want to do all the work.
 Please, experiment with the code to make it fair and intuitive to use.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.